What is Pompe disease?

 Who gets Pompe disease?

 Since this is a genetic condition, the people who get this disease inherit it from a parent.
 It is common, however, that neither parent shows any symptoms.
-The disease is a very rare one.
-In fact, in the U.S., only 1 person in 40,000 is affected by Pompe disease.
+The disease is rare.
+In the United States, only 1 person in 40,000 is affected by Pompe disease.
+It can affect both males and females of all ethnic groups.

 What are the symptoms of each type of Pompe disease?